supervisely-ecosystem/diff-merge-images-projects/README.md

 **Step 1:** Add app to your team from Ecosystem if it is not there

-**Step 2:** Please, use use [`Diff Merge Project Meta`](https://ecosystem.supervise.ly/apps/diff-merge-project-meta) app to merge project metas: classes and tags.
-As a result you will have empty project with merged classes and tags.
+**Step 2:** Please, firstly use [`Diff Merge Project Meta`](https://ecosystem.supervise.ly/apps/diff-merge-project-meta) app to merge project metas: classes and tags.
+As a result empty project with merged classes and tags will be created.
 This project should be used as a result project for current application.

 **Step 2:** Run app from the `Apps` page of current team